 GM 1.5 Turbo Engine Problems

 Alas, GM’s 1.5 turbo engines don’t follow these general guidelines and have oil pressures that could fluctuate nearly all of the time.
 More often than not, reaching dangerous levels.
 One owner saw how their 1.5 engines could see the oil pressure skyrocket from 30PSI to 70PSI, even while idling or driving steadily.
 This then ties in with heavy oil consumption or oil burning.

-While it’s very common, remember that the oil pressure can fluctuate very randomly.
-So much so, it appears that GM’s dealerships and technicians couldn’t replicate the problem.
-They’d report back to owners that everything is normal, and it’s possibly a feature of the engine to run at too high or low of oil pressure.
+While it’s common, oil pressure can fluctuate randomly.
+So much so, that it appears that GM’s dealerships and technicians couldn’t replicate the problem.
+They’d report back to owners that everything is normal, and it’s possibly a feature of the engine to run at too high or too low oil pressure.
 Still, owners remain concerned about long-term damage and wear to the engine.

 As scary as it might seem, the Check Engine Light (CEL) is quite useful.
-It can alert you early on with a possible issue with your vehicle.
-You could then take this as an opportunity to have it checked out as quickly as you can.
-At least, before the problems snowball into something far more serious.
-A CEL can even light up in your dash for seemingly simple issues, such as not tightening your gas cap properly.
+It can alert you early on to a possible issue with your vehicle.
+You could then take this as an opportunity to have it checked out as quickly as you can, before the problems snowball into something worse.
+A CEL can even light up in your dash for simple issues, such as not tightening your gas cap properly.

-In the case of those cars fitted with a GM 1.5 turbo engine, it seems as though the CEL can appear far too frequently, even when there aren’t any problems.
+In the case of those cars fitted with a GM 1.5 turbo engine, the CEL can appear far too frequently, even when there aren’t any problems.
 We’d call them false positives.
-Many owners of vehicles with GM’s 1.5 turbo engines spotted the CEL showing up, with no other noticeable signs and symptoms of underlying issues.
-This was confirmed when diagnosed with an OBD scanner.
+Many owners of these engines spotted the CEL showing up, with no other noticeable signs and symptoms of underlying issues.
+This was confirmed when diagnosed with an OBD diagnostics scanner.

+GM 1.5 Turbo Engine Problems